FP-22-23/java-term-project-aaronacuuna/README.md

 - _hardMatch_, type _Boolean_, consultable.
 If it is true, it indicates that it has been a hard match, meaning that there has been 5 or more yellow cards or two or more red cards in the whole match.
 - _homeShotsTarget_, type _Integer_, consultable.
 It indicates the number of shots on target of the home team.
 - _awayShotsTarget_, type _Integer_, consultable.
 It indicates the number of shots on target of the away team.
-- _accuracy_, de tipo _Double_, consultable.
+- _accuracy_, type _Double_, consultable.
 Indicates how many goals per shots on target are scored.
 It is calculated as the number of goals over the number of shots on target.
+- _listRepresentation, type _ArrayList<String>_, consultable.
+It represents the result of the match as a list.
+For instance, if we have the following match ```Tottenham vs. QPR, 1993-94, date of the match: 1994-05-07T00:00, result: 1-2```, the list representation of that match will be ```[Tottenham, QPR, QPR]```.

 **Constructors**: